Alan Whitney がVSI検討グループのメンバー宛に送ったメール(1999.4.7)

 Two complementary draft proposals are now available for review:

 1. A proposal drafted by Alan Whitney following discussions arising from a meeting in Jan 99 in Japan involving Canadian, Japanese and American representatives.
 This document outlines primarily the high-level description of the proposed interfaces and lacks detailed electrical and timing information, which the Tetsuro Kondo and his associates at CRL graciously offered to fill in.
-This document, along with comments already received, can be viewed at //dopey.haystack.mit.edu/vsi.
+This document, along with comments already received, can be viewed at http://dopey.haystack.mit.edu/vsi.

 2. An electrical and timing draft proposal arising from work within CRL and with discussions in the broader Japanese community.
 This document can be viewed at //www2.nict.go.jp/aeri/sts/stmg/ivstdc/ivs/vsi